|xixi 541386fd0c cmd: fix options parsing of `mount.juicefs` (#4018)||3 days ago|

 JuiceFS consists of three parts:

-JuiceFS can store the metadata of file system on Redis, which is a fast, open-source, in-memory key-value data storage, particularly suitable for storing metadata; meanwhile, all the data will be stored in object storage through JuiceFS client.
+JuiceFS can store the metadata of file system on different metadata engines, like Redis, which is a fast, open-source, in-memory key-value data storage, particularly suitable for storing metadata; meanwhile, all the data will be stored in Object Storage through JuiceFS client.
 Learn more

 Before you begin, make sure you have:

 Please refer to Quick Start Guide to start using JuiceFS right away!

 Check out all the command line options in command reference.

 JuiceFS can be used as a persistent volume for Docker and Podman, please check here for details.

 It is also very easy to use JuiceFS on Kubernetes.
 Please find more information here.